IMH333/g5/README.md

 **Example Conversation:**
 ```
 Hi!
 I'm your Recipe Helper.

+What type of meal is this? (breakfast, snack, lunch, dinner)
+> dinner

 Available dietary options: halal, kosher, pescatarian, vegan, vegetarian
 Do you have any dietary preferences? (or press Enter to skip)
 > vegan